slowkow/tftargets/README.md

 [trrust]: https://github.com/slowkow/tftargets#trrust
 [marbach2016]: https://github.com/slowkow/tftargets#marbach2016

-* `Neph2012` is organized as a nested list where the top-level keys refer to tissue types (e.g. "fBrain-DS11872").
+\* Note: The `Neph2012` is organized as a nested list where the top-level keys refer to tissue types (e.g. "fBrain-DS11872").

 See [`data-raw/make_rdata.R`][make_rdata] for the script that converts the raw data into lists of gene sets.